Apophus/to-do/README.md

 # to-do
-A web up for your to-do list
+A web app for your to-do list.
+Created using Python Flask and Postgresql